Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With the help of the method of polymerase chain reactions (PCR), it is now possible to identify a variety of infectious agents located in the focus of inflammation.
-The most modern of the molecular methods of DNA hybridization makes it possible to identify the human papillomavirus by serotypes.
-Molecular studies currently allow the determination in the serum of blood of so-called oncomarkers - abnormal antigens affected by malignant cell changes.
-With their help, cancer is recognized at the earliest stages (with the help of the antigen-antibody reaction), when treatment is most effective.
+The polymerase chain reaction (PCR) method now makes it possible to identify various infectious agents located in the inflammation focus.
+The most modern of the molecular methods of DNA hybridization allows identifying the human papilloma virus by serotypes.
+Molecular studies now make it possible to determine so-called tumor markers in blood serum - abnormal antigens of cells affected by malignant changes.
+With their help, cancer is recognized at the earliest stages (using the antigen-antibody reaction), when treatment is most effective.

 CA 15-3 | Monitoring of breast cancer therapy (used in combination with CEA) |